entropyxyz/entropy-docs/content/basics/glossary.md

 ---
 title: "Glossary"
-lead: "Basic descriptions of some of the unique language found within this site."
+lead: "A list of some unfamiliar words and phrases found throughout Entropy documentation."
 ---

-Here is a list of some unfamiliar words and phrases found throughout the Entropy documentation.

 ## Account

-All information is associated with a specific program for a particular user or entity.
-An account is established with an [admin key]({{< relref "#admin-key" >}}).
-An admin key can assign capabilities to [device keys]({{< relref "#device-key" >}}).
+A unique public and private key pair that can hold, send, and receive digital assets.
+The account essentially contains all the information associated with a specific program for a particular user or entity.
+An account is established with an [admin key]({{< relref "#admin-key" >}}) which can assign capabilities to [device keys]({{< relref "#device-key" >}}).

 ## Admin key